-48. In in vitro studies, dose additivity as well as antagonism has been observed for T-2 toxin, DON and NIV, whilst in in vivo studies only antagonism was observed for the combination of T-2 toxin and DON, and no dose additivity was observed.
-At the time of review, the SCF were not aware of any other combinations of NIV with other trichothecenes examined in vivo.
+54. In in vitro studies, dose additivity as well as antagonism have been observed for T-2 toxin, DON and NIV, whilst in in vivo studies only antagonism was observed for the combination of T-2 toxin and DON, and no dose additivity was observed.
+The SCF were not aware of any other combinations of NIV with other trichothecenes examined in vivo.
 As such with only in vitro studies suggesting dose additivity, the establishment of the nature of combined effects or relative potencies of trichothecenes was not further explored.
-In conjunction to this, the SCF considers "the available data, while limited, did not support the establishment of a group TDI for all trichothecenes evaluated, as synergism was not observed".
+In conjunction with this, the SCF considered "the available data, while limited, did not support the establishment of a group TDI for all trichothecenes evaluated, as synergism was not observed".